hayden1126/wordle-solver/README.md

 ## Afterword

-Wordle Solver is a mini-project developed in a weekend.
-There are still limitations.
+Wordle Solver is a mini-project and has limitations.
 More functions will be added soon to improve program and user experience.
-Finally, this is open-sourced and you can use/copy this for your own uses.